jtfmumm/aleat/README.md

 ###Algorithms

-genMarkov: Generates a song based on a Markov matrix and a scale.
+aleat.genMarkov: Generates a song based on a Markov matrix and a scale.

-genRep: Generates a song based on repeating a single note with varying note values.
+aleat.genRep: Generates a song based on repeating a single note with varying note values.

 ###Settings